osquery/osquery/docs/wiki/development/windows-provisioning.md

 Generating the Visual Studio 2015 solution and building the **osquery** binaries is done via the `tools\make-win64-binaries.bat` batch script.

-<b>Note</b>: Both batch scripts above need to be run from the repo root, i.e their invocation should be exactly as they appear above.
-Read '<b>Build Process</b>' below for more details on provisioning.
+**Note**: Both batch scripts above need to be run from the repo root, i.e their invocation should be exactly as they appear above.
+Read '**Build Process**' below for more details on provisioning.

 ## Initial Assumptions